Martyr's Day (Shaheed Diwas) 2022: 10 Lesser known facts about Bhagat Singh

 5. Bhagat Singh had told the British that "instead of hanging they should shoot him" but the British did not consider it.
 He mentioned this in his last letter.
 Bhagat Singh wrote in this letter, "Since I was arrested during the war.
 Therefore, I cannot be punished for hanging.
 Let me be thrown into the mouth of a cannon.
 "This shows his braveness and the feeling for the nation.

-6. Along with the associates, Bhagat Singh threw bombs in the Central Assembly, Delhi.
+6. Along with the associates, Bhagat Singh threw bombs in the Central Legislative Assembly.
 They don’t want to injure anyone.
-The bombs were made of low grade explosives.
+The bombs were made of low-grade explosives.

-7. Bhagat Singh had fasted for 116 days in jail.
+7. He went on a hunger strike during his stay in jail.
 It is surprising that during this time he used to do all his work regularly, such as singing, reading writing books, visiting court every day, etc.

 8. Bhagat Singh coined a powerful slogan ‘Inquilab Zindabad’ which became the slogan of India’s armed struggle.

 9. He was hanged an hour ahead of the official time on March 23, 1931.
 It is said that Bhagat Singh was smiling when he was hanged.
-In fact, this was done with fearlessness to "lowered British imperialism".
-It is said that no magistrate was ready to monitor Bhagat Singh's execution.
-After the deadline of the original death warrant expired, an honorary judge signed the execution order and inspected it.
+In fact, this was done with a fearlessness to "lowered British imperialism".

 10. When his mother had come to visit him in jail, Bhagat Singh was laughing loudly.
 Seeing this, the jail officials were shocked to see how this person is who is laughing openly despite being so close to death.